Configure per-user storage quotas#

 hub that we can reference when configuring the NFS server.

-Enabling jupyter-home-nfs#
+Enabling jupyterhub-home-nfs

-in the hub’s values file.
+on AWS and GCP in the hub values file.

 eks: